Charan-Galla/search-engine/README.md

 <h2>Installation:</h2>

 To run the following code, Anaconda, Flask and nltk have to be readily installed.
-•	Anaconda can be installed by following the following link: https://docs.anaconda.com/anaconda/install/
+<li>•	Anaconda can be installed by following the following link: https://docs.anaconda.com/anaconda/install/</li>
-•	Flask can be installed by following the documentation in the below link. http://flask.pocoo.org/docs/0.12/installation/
+<li>•	Flask can be installed by following the documentation in the below link. http://flask.pocoo.org/docs/0.12/installation/</li>
-•	ntlk can be installed using ‘ntlk.download()’ in a python shell.
-For further queries refer: http://www.nltk.org/install.html
+<li>•	ntlk can be installed using ‘ntlk.download()’ in a python shell.
+For further queries refer: http://www.nltk.org/install.html</li>